wonjaegang/FBD2020/README.md

 ----------------------------------------------------
 ----------------------------------------------------
 # FBD2020_documents
-Directory for documents include Notion pages, meeting logs, and final report
+Directory for documents includes Notion pages, meeting logs, and final report
 # arduino
 Firmwares to be uploded on Arduino Nano
 # PC